eitanf/sysconf/pubs/README.md

   3. Run everything as root from this point.
 Start with `service docker restart`.
 If necessary, also run `docker system prune -a` to clear all caches.

-  4. In the paper's directory, run `docker build -t dockeruser/sysconf:tag .` (where *tag* is the appropriate paper identifier, e.g., *whpc*).
+  4. In the paper's directory, run `docker build -t --network=host dockeruser/sysconf:tag .` (where *tag* is the appropriate paper identifier, e.g., *whpc*).
 If you're having cache issues, you can delete it with `docker system prune -a`.

   5. Run `docker login` followed by `docker push dockeruser/sysconf:tag`.